moj-analytical-services/data-and-analytics-engineering-tech-radar/slides/2024_august/techniques/README.md

 ---

-## New Technologies / Techniques
+## New Techniques

--
--
+- Most techniques on the radar are relatively mature at this point.
+Radar hasn't changed much.
--
+- Notifications
+  - More standardised practices and documentation for this
+- Github as a one-stop shop (favour where appropriate)

 ---

-## Technologies / Techniques on pause
+## Techniques on pause

--
+- Repository template
+  - Hard to find maintainers and keep templates up-to-date
--
+- DevOps
+  - Understanding vs practioner.
+Most of the main techniques are captured in other blips
--
+- Monorepos vs Multirepos
+  - Very dependent on the situation you find yourself in
+  - Debate should be down to the team
+- Git histories (could potentially be in assess)
+- my code works!
+(I've no idea why)/Chaos

 ---

-## Technologies / Techniques to assess
+##  Techniques to assess

--
--
--
+- User Testing
+  - More tools to get stakeholders to get more actively involved
+  - Where does this process end and interactions with analytics engineers